TypeHobby game project.

 uint16_t ButtonsReleased; };

-If remote input was not received in time, we do not wait to simulate the frame, we do a prediction on the remote input.
-This is the key to why Rollback Netcode feels good.
+If remote input was not received in time, we do not wait to simulate the frame, but instead predict the remote input.
+This is the key to why Rollback Netcode feels so responsive.

-As a player, there is consistency in the between input and and feedback that can make it feel like you’re playing .
+As a player, there is consistency in the between input and feedback that can make it feel like you’re playing locally.

 Prerequisites

 As with everything, Rollback Netcode comes at a cost.
-The main prerequisites for implementation are:
+The two main prerequisites for implementation are:

 Implementation